Video Game / Kuon

 - Kill It with Fire: The most effective way to kill the demons.
 Or anybody for that matter.

-- Kudzu Timeline: Utsuki's and Sakuya's "phases" (Yin and Yang) take place roughly at the same time and go through more or less the same plot points, even having both characters solve the same puzzles, kill the same enemies, etc. However, their stories frequently intersect, and are neatly tied up by the epilogue.
+- Kudzu Plot: Utsuki's and Sakuya's "phases" (Yin and Yang) take place roughly at the same time and go through more or less the same plot points, even having both characters solve the same puzzles, kill the same enemies, etc. However, their stories frequently intersect, and are neatly tied up by the epilogue.
 So both stories are canonical, and take place within the same timeline, even though they often contradict each other in terms of cause and effect.
 What's worse, even though both heroines share a number of scenes together, only a couple of these are shown in the Yin phase, making the timeline even more inconsistent.

 - Late to the Tragedy: Abe no Seimei.
 Also Utsuki, to a lesser degree, since her story picks up after Sakuya's and the other exorcists' arrival.